albertllousas/kata-bowling/readme.md

 ##### Model

-The model is pretty simple and represents a bowling game sheet:
+The model is pretty simple and represents a bowling game sheet.

 A game is a list of frames and a final score (intermediate scores are out of the problem)
 ```kotlin